Why Printed or Dyed Rolling Papers Might be Riskier Than You Think and a Safer Alternvative

 A study from Lake Superior State University tested over two dozen elements in rolling papers and found significantly higher levels of copper, chromium, vanadium and others in printed papers compared to plain ones. (mjbizdaily.com)

-• Many states do not require the paper itself to be tested, only the cannabis inside.
-That means accessories like rolling papers, wraps, tips and others often slip through regulatory cracks.
+• Even when inks are advertised as “soy based,” that does not automatically make them safe.
+The metals seem to come from the materials used for printing. • Many states do not require the paper itself to be tested, only the cannabis inside.
+That means accessories like rolling papers, wraps, tips and others often slip through regulatory cracks. • Decorative wraps like rose petals or other non traditional materials may bring pesticides or allergens that become more harmful once combusted.

 Why Laser Engraving is a Safer and Stylish Alternative